pingcap/docs-cn/v2.1/reference/tidb-binlog/deploy.md

             the directory where the Drainer data is stored ("data.drainer" by default) -dest-db-type string
             the downstream service type of Drainer
-            The value can be "mysql", "tidb", "kafka", "file", and "flash". ("mysql" by default) -detect-interval int
+            The value can be "mysql", "tidb", "kafka", and "file". ("mysql" by default) -detect-interval int
             the interval of checking the online Pump in PD ("10" by default, in seconds) -disable-dispatch